What are you excited about?

 - Suggesting a proposal timeline

 - Acting as a liaison with the funding source/program officer.
-If you would like to contact a grantor, please first talk with the FGFG Office to coordinate your approach.
+If you would like to contact a grantor, please first talk with our office to coordinate your approach.
 The College has numerous long-standing relationships that should be considered.

 - Helping to prepare the budget